Top 10 Games

 Wheatley’s Lovable Chaos

 Stephen Merchant’s Wheatley is the perfect counterpoint.
 His bumbling, overly chatty British accent brings a warmth to the game that GLaDOS lacks.
-He’s like that friend who means well but always screws things up, and Merchant’s comedic timing makes every fumbled line a gem.
-The dynamic between these two is electric, turning simple dialogue into some of the funniest moments in gaming.
+He is like that friend who means well but always screws things up, and Merchant’s comedic timing makes every fumbled line a gem.

 A Small but Mighty Cast